This page recounts our own efforts to control the interior

 ** My first thought: it seems an easy engineering task to design cars with ventilators --both low in the doors and high near the roofs, such that air convection would flow in proportion to the interior heat build up.

-* Any air valving that's electrically operated should default to open --or be lockably open (manually).
-This feature would also eliminate the compromise between leaving your car securely locked up --and adequately ventilated.
-I see no good reason why closed motor vehicles haven't always had such a basic safety feature.
+* Any related air valving that's electrically operated should default to open --or be lockably open (manually).
+This feature would also eliminate the nagging compromise between leaving your car securely locked up --and adequately ventilated.
+I see no good reason why closed motor vehicles should not have always had such a basic safety feature.
 (How many dead babies and pets does it take to bring about this change?)

 * Going a step further: how about a switched option of thermostatically controlled forced ventilation?
 Car interiors are a small space and a modern muffin fan takes very little power --compared to the capacity of a vehicle battery.

 * Unfortunately, our next car (purchased used --a 2008 Suzuki) had a lighter socket that turned off with the ignition --plus the doors can't be (electrically) locked with with accessory power left on.
 Consequently, we bought a "jumper box" (a lightweight portable battery unit with an internal charger) from an auto supply store --that has a cigarette lighter type receptacle (above photo).
-That way there's no concern about running a car's marginal battery down (although a computer type muffin fan takes but trivial power).
+That way there's no concern about running a car's marginal battery down (even though the fan takes but trivial power).

 * In order to be very sure this arrangement would work in our Suzuki, I troubled to graph the results.